-Select risks include: information risk, management risk, risks related to reliance on third parties, and risks related to the sale of investments.
+Select risks include: macroeconomic risk, sourcing risk, investment selection, portfolio diversification, management risk, execution of value creation plan, risks related to reliance on third parties, and risks related to the sale of investments.

 In the following, we address some of our clients’ most-often asked questions regarding buyout transactions and whether or not co-investing is the right approach given the current market environment.